morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ![add four turtles](img/add-four-turtles.png)

-#### ??
-Exercise: chaotic turtles

-_EM: make a bunch of turtles and move them in random directions_

-#### ??
-Bouncing off the walls

-_EM once a turtle is close to hitting a wall, it turns around_

 - 6.2 [bonus] add a parameter to `add-four-turtles` function so that each turtle can take specified name.

-_EM: not sure multi-arity functions are worth the time at this point_

 Our `add-four-turtles` function uses hard-coded names for turtles.
 Instead, let's enjoy a freedom to choose any name for them without